EEOC Management Directive 715—Program to Attain Essential Elements of a Model EEO Program

 Each district shall establish and maintain a continuing affirmative program of Equal Employment Opportunity as mandated by Section 717 of Title VII and Section 501 of the Rehabilitation Act of 1973.

 The initial EEO Plan became effective on October 1, 2004.
 Thereafter on an annual basis, the Agency must submit an annual EEO Program Status Report.

 Status reports must include the annual certification that each agency has a continuing EEO program that is consistent with the requirements and report on activities undertaken and accomplishments made in implementing its EEO Plans.

-2012 Report on the Agency Model EEO Program Plan
+Fiscal Year 2013 Report on the Agency Model EEO Program Plan (PDF Only; 2.3mb)

-- Part 2, Annual Report on EEO Complaint Data (462 report) (PDF Only)
+- Annual Report on EEO Complaint Data (462 Report)